eostitan/delphioracle/README.md

 ## Push value to the contract

-Qualified oracles and currently elected block producers can call the contract up to once every minute, to provide the current price of the EOS/USD pair.
+Pre-approved oracles and currently elected block producers can call the contract up to once every minute, to provide the current price of the EOS/USD pair.

 **Note:** *price must be pushed as integer, using the last 4 digits to represent the value after the decimal separator (10,000th of a dollar precision)*